 Try printing locally temporarily

 Print locally using your web browser's print dialog one print job at a time.
 This is always an option in the short term.
-For the best and quickest experience with local printing, you can set your printer defaults to "local view/print PDF" and even bypass the default printer selection prompt with Kiosk Printing.
+For the best and quickest experience with local printing, you can set your printer defaults to "local view/print PDF" and even bypass the default printer selection prompt by enabling "kiosk printing" and "silent printing" for Chrome.

 We recommend the above steps before resorting to removal and reinstallation of devices or software, but it's possible that a corrupted profile or anomalous OS errors may be the root cause.
 Reinstallation is a possible solution to issues like printers not receiving print jobs or errors connecting.